afadic/LookupTables/README.md

-This folder contains the files required to execute a multidimensional CR spline in C.
-The code can be reused to evaluate splines in Fluent.
+Cubic multidimensional interpolation.
+This implementation is designed to work with any number of dimensions.
+It is implemented efficiently with minimal cache misses.
+The code can be evaluate splines as surrogate models for example in Fluent.

 Anton Fadic
 14-07-2017